cgerum/rewrite-experiments/README.md

 cargo run --release -- --explain "(+ a 0)"
 ```

-Should produce show the rules producing this minimization.
+Should show the rules producing this minimization.

 ```
 (+ a 0)